anbrusso/react-calculator/README.md

-# react-calculator
+# Basic React Calculator
-Calculator using React
+A basic calculator built using React.js